essej/aoo/doku/aoo_protocol.rst

    Identification number of the source

  ``sink``
-   Identification number for the sink
+   Identification number of the sink

  ``salt``
-   Unique random number
+   Unique random number identifying the current stream

  ``seq``
-   sequence of sequent data blocks
+   running sequence number to identify each audio block within a stream

  ``samplerate``
    Different sampling rates of sources are possible, which will be re-sampled in the sink.
 The samplerate in the format is the formal one as integer, the samplerate in the data, the measured == corrected one and is therefore double precision.